who-owns-lausanne/who-owns-lausanne.github.io/index.md

 #### Ownership types

 The owner with the most parcels is unsurprisingly the **city of Lausanne**.
-With 1265 parcels it owns ten times more than the next two owners which are both pension funds; of the city and of the canton Vaud.
+With 1265 parcels it owns 12% of all parcels.
+This is ten times more than the next two owners which are both pension funds; of the city and of the canton Vaud.
 Because most owners only have a small amount of parcels we will group them into 7 types:

 {: .owner-legend }
  - {: .public } public institutions: _the city, the swiss railways etc._

-- {: .pension } pension or similar funds: _investment foundations,the city's
+- {: .pension } pension or similar funds: _investment foundations, the city's
   pension fund, etc._

  - {: .corp } corporations: _listed public companies like Swiss Life S.A., Régie